Mirpur Road

-Mirpur Road is a long north–south road connecting the northern part of Mirpur and Dhaka University campus.
-This is one of the major roads in Dhaka.
-Mirpur road runs through Shyamoli, Mohammadpur, Dhanmondi. the main intersections of Mirpur road include Asad Avenue-Mirpur road, Darus-salam road-Mirpur road, Elephant road-Mirpur road, Panthapath crossing, Ring road crossing etc. The road is one of the busiest roads of Dhaka city.
-Numerous Buildings and skyscrapers are situated on this road.
+Mirpur Road is a north–south road connecting the northern part of Mirpur and Dhaka University campus in Dhaka, Bangladesh.
+One of the major roads in the Bangladeshi capital, Mirpur Road runs through Shyamoli, Mohammadpur, and Dhanmondi.
+The main intersections of Mirpur Road include Asad Avenue-Mirpur road, Darus-salam road-Mirpur road, Elephant road-Mirpur road, Panthapath crossing, Ring road crossing etc. The road is one of the busiest in Dhaka city.
+Numerous buildings and skyscrapers are situated on this road.

 History

 As Dhaka expanded northward during the Pakistan period (1947–1971), Mirpur Road emerged as the city's main north–south axis, serving the new areas of Dhanmondi, Mirpur, and Uttara.

 Non-motorized transport was banned on Mirpur Road between Gabtoli and Russel Square in December 2002 as part of the Dhaka Urban Transport Project (DUTP) financed by the World Bank.
 On 17 December 2004, the ban was extended from Russell Square to Azimpur.